 - 1. Population projections for the county, as well as for the individual cities, were obtained (see Table CIE-1, above). - 2.
-Employment projections for the county as a whole, and for individual census tracts, were obtained (see Table CIE-2, below). - The actual number of countywide nonresidential establishments from 1989 through 1996 (County Business Patterns 1989-1996) was compared to the number of countywide nonresidential building permits issued for the same years (respective building departments).
-The number of business establishments exceeded the number of building employees moving into an existing structure should not be figured into impact fee calculations.
+Employment projections for the county as a whole, and for individual census tracts, were obtained (see Table CIE-2, below). - 3.
+The actual number of countywide nonresidential establishments from 1989 through 1996 (County Business Patterns 1989-1996) was compared to the number of countywide nonresidential building permits issued for the same years (respective building departments).
+The number of business establishments exceeded the number of building permits by 28 percent, indicating, among other things, that some businesses are moving into existing structures.
+This will have an effect on the employment projections, as employees moving into an existing structure should not be figured into impact fee calculations.
 Based on this conclusion, the employment figures were then reduced across the board by 28 percent, as represented in the columns designated EE in Table CIE-2, below.